marcvanderkamp/enlighten/README.md

 Additional recommended software requirements:

-- propka31 (see www.propka.ki.ku.dk and/or https://github.com/jensengroup/propka-3.1; Required for pKa estimation titratable residues, in presence of ligand)
+- propka31 (see the [github site](https://github.com/jensengroup/propka-3.1) or here: www.propka.ki.ku.dk; Required for p*K*a estimation titratable residues, in presence of ligand)

 **NB:** Currently, the automation of protocols is only available through bash-scripts (for Linux or Mac OS X).